datastaxdevs/workshop-ai-as-api/README.md

 running API (but, of course, any tool capable of doing GETs and POSTs would do).

 <img src="images/astranaut.png?raw=true" width="50" /> While the API is running, switch to the other `bash` console in Gitpod (using
-the console switcher at the bottom right of your IDE) and try the following command:
+the console switcher at the bottom right of your IDE) and try the following command **in the curl-shell console**:

 ```
 curl -s http://localhost:8000 | python -mjson.tool